13-day Budget Japan Tour

 - Enjoy a free afternoon in Akihabara or spend time exploring more of Tokyo by yourself.

-- Optional: Real-life Mario Kart!
-Choose a costume and race through the streets of Tokyo! (£70) (PLEASE NOTE: to participate, you must secure an international driver permit valid in Japan BEFORE the start of the trip).
+- Optional: Bring your favourite video game to life with MariCar!
+Choose a costume and race through the streets of Tokyo! (£75) (PLEASE NOTE: to participate, you must secure an international driver permit valid in Japan BEFORE the start of the trip).

 - Head out for a night in Golden Gai